Who Are Pink Hat Hackers?

 Numerous threats exist in every digital corner in the constantly changing field of cybersecurity.
 A group of cybersecurity specialists known as Pink Hat Hackers operates in this landscape.
-Although the cybersecurity world often talks about White, Black, and Grey Hat Hackers, Pink Hat Hackers play a unique and important role that is not as widely known.
+Although the cybersecurity world often talks about White, Black, and Grey Hat Hackers, Pink Hat Hackers play a unique and essential role that is not as widely known.

 Deciphering the Colorful Spectrum of Hackers